RabThapa1/Docker/README.md

 ## Additional Information

 This repository integrates Terraform, Docker, and GitHub Actions to provide a streamlined process for deploying Node.js applications to Azure.
 The Terraform configurations manage infrastructure, Docker handles containerization, and GitHub Actions automates the deployment pipeline.

-For further information or issues, please refer to the respective documentation or reach out for support.